rkristelijn/glab-tui/README.md

 > *"Much better overview than running glab commands repeatedly."*
 > — **DevOps Engineer**

 > *"It's like k9s but for GitLab.
-Love the visual dashboard."*
+Love the visual dashboard and child pipeline support."*
 > — **Platform Engineer**

+> *"The real-time log streaming and search is a game changer for debugging."*
+> — **Senior Developer**

 ## 🤝 Contributing